 A site map, or information architecture is a layout of all pages creating a website.
 It can go by many more names: Content Layout, IA, XML sitemap, Web page tree, etc. For this tutorial, we will use IA because it’s short and simple.

-An IA is structured—generally ordered by the importance of the content.
+The IA is structured tree—generally ordered by the importance of the content.
 It creates a framework for search engines and documents the site for builders, writers, and users by creating a map that lists the pages in the navigation, pages hidden behind a password, or pages that exist but you have to know the URL like a special landing page.
 It also lists out special pages like a 404 that you can only get to by accident.
 We use the site map to plan out new pages and sections before we build them to make things efficient.
 SEO, content, design, and development all take part in building a website so we want to make sure that everyone agrees to a plan before beginning to work on it.
 But if you’re not a regular creator of websites, this can get confusing.
 How are you supposed to approve something that doesn’t even look like a page?
 So we’re going to take a different tact and imagine that our website is actually a house.

 You can see that the first floor is labeled 1.0 and all the rooms on the first floor are then 1.1, 1.2 and so forth.
 The second floor is then 2.0 and continues the pattern.
 On a website, 1.0 and 2.0 are items in the main navigation and all the pages that go under that heading.
 Or for a e-commerce site 1.0 may be “store” and then 1.1 is women’s, and 1.1.1 is dresses and 1.1.2 skirts.